 I took a sip of my whiskey sour.
-“You’re more famous than me anyway.
-If MTV still played videos you’d be their number one star.”
+“You’re more famous than me, anyway.
+If MTV still played videos, you’d be their number one star.”

 “That’s kind of you, but no one used my name as a talking point in the last Presidential debate.”

 “That’s just because they want votes.”
-My mouth turned up in half a smile despite myself, “Obviously they don’t listen to good music.
+My mouth turned up in half a smile despite myself.
+“Obviously they don’t listen to good music.
 No one’s ever called me this generation’s Kurt Cobain.”

-Joe chuckled, and I saw a hundred glistening white teeth.
+Joe chuckled, and I saw a dozen glistening white teeth.
 “Most of the kids that listen to my stuff didn’t really know about Cobain until after that article came out.
 Guess I made it better than him considering I’m way past twenty-seven and have no plans of putting a gun…”

 His whole body froze.
-I finished my drink, and held up the glass to alert the bartender I needed another.
+I finished my drink and held up the glass to alert the bartender I needed another.

 Joe shook his head and murmured.
 “Spence, I’m so sorry, I didn’t even think…”

 “Don’t worry about it.
 I can’t spend my whole life avoiding jokes about guns.
-After I wrote the book about Tom I knew they would come in droves.”
+After I wrote the book about Tom, I knew they would come in droves.”